K2 2017 is over. Only one expedition made it all the way to the summit, however, Fredrik Sträng vows to try again next year.

 Sträng initially made an attempt for the summit on 27 June.
 He climbed from Base Camp through to each Camp, trailblazing a route through chest-deep snow and harsh conditions with his partner.
 After reaching Camp 4, Sträng had to turn back, braving the descent back to Base Camp.

-They made it as far as 7,400 meters.
+They made it as far as 24,278 ft (7,400 meters).
 But the worsening weather and dangerous conditions offered little visibility and a haven for avalanches that could swallow them from the face of the mountain at any given time.
 The pair retreated to Base Camp where they waited for a good weather window and planned their next move, still fit for another attempt at the summit.

-While his descent was underway, the Mingma G. expedition was preparing for their ascent to the summit, privy to clear conditions and an epic effort to reach the top that initially included 14 team members and ended in 12 reaching the summit.
+While his descent was underway, the Mingma G. expedition was preparing for their ascent to the summit.
+They were privy to clear conditions and an epic effort to reach the top, which initially included 14 team members and ended in 12 reaching the summit.

 Although the news that another expedition reached the summit successfully after their hard attempt may have been disheartening, Fredrik congratulated the summiteers with a statement he forwarded to his contact.